Java Access Modifiers and Package-Level Access

 -

-offers the most nuanced behavior, useful when mixing packages and inheritance. -
+protectedoffers the most nuanced behavior, useful when mixing packages and inheritance. -

 Best practice: make class members

-, then expose functionality usingpublic
+private, then expose functionality usingpublicorprotectedmethods if needed.

 ✅ Summary Table

-Modifier | Accessible in Same Class | Same Package | Subclass (other package) | Unrelated Class (other package) |
+| Modifier | Accessible in Same Class | Same Package | Subclass (other package) | Unrelated Class (other package) |

 public | ✅ | ✅ | ✅ | ✅ |